nicholsk18/app_academy_open/software_engineering_foundations/Todo_Board/README.md

 Sorry, that command is not recognized.
 ```

-You should take a moment to test all of the different commands on your board. <b>You must have a fully working Phase 1 before moving onto Phase 2.
-Otherwise, you are going to have a bad time.</b>
+You should take a moment to test all of the different commands on your board. **You must have a fully working Phase 1 before moving onto Phase 2.
+Otherwise, you are going to have a bad time.**

 ## Phase 2: So little time, so much todo
 In this phase of the project, we'll refactor our code to support the following features: